National Permaculture Convergence

 What is happening?

-The event is a convergence of several events this year, all taking place in an urban setting.
+The convergence is a coming together of several events this year, all taking place in Hulme, Manchester.
 This approach represents a significant area of work we are undertaking currently - to bring about a more diverse and accessible network and reach those that have been underserved by our previous activities.

 Thursday - Practitioners Day